java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/04_classes_objects/01_enums.md

 in case of many instances since listing a lot of instances at a single location in code can be inflexible.
 For example, it may be better to use a configuration file for listing all instances and reading these configuration files in the program in cases like this.

+<a id="conclusion">&nbsp;</a>
+## Conclusion

+Enums provide a simple and safe way of representing a fixed set of constants while keeping most of the flexibilities of classes.
+They are another special type of class that can be used to write code that is elegant, readable, and maintainable, and work well with other newer modern features like [Switch Expressions](id:lang.classes-objects.switch-expression).

+To learn more, visit the javadoc [`java.lang.Enum`](javadoc:Enum).